 Curbside Drop Off: Families may drop off their children in the front circle any time between 8-8:20 am.
-Children will be escorted to Beforecare (there is no charge for Beforecare between 8:00-8:30 am).
+Children will be escorted to Beforecare).
 Children will stay in Beforecare until it is time to be escorted to Morning Circle, which begins at 8:30 am.
 Under this option, parents do not attend Morning Circle.

-Walk-In Drop Off: Families can park in the front parking lot, help their children put their belongs on hooks/in cubbies, and take their children to their designated Morning Circle location at 8:30 am.
+Walk-In Drop Off: Families can park in the front parking lot, help their children put their belongings on hooks/in cubbies, and take their children to their designated Morning Circle location at 8:30 am.
 Under this option, families assume responsibility for supervising the child until 8:30 am and can attend Morning Circle if desired.